Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-illness-of-intellect/chapter-1.md

 Then she looked at her, with concern and sadness.

-"Oh ... oh no ... " her mother cried.
+"Oh ... oh no ..." her mother cried.

 "Please," said Catia.
 "It's not that bad.
 I have other symptoms you might---"

 She cut off her own sentence by coughing for a minute straight.
 The wise owl just studied Catia in silence, her expression changing all the time.
 It took so long that her parents were already about to scoop Catia into their arms and leave again.

 "Oh!
-I missed that," she suddenly said.
+I missed that," she said suddenly.
 She took out a piece of paper filled with technical drawings and handwriting nobody would be able to read.
 She traced some lines with the tip of her wing and nodded to herself.
 All healers did that, apparently.

 Then she smiled and took Catia with her.